 Swelling or warmth of joint area

-Redness, swelling, or warm may develop areas over a joint may develop due to rapid onset of HO.
+Redness, swelling or warmth may develop in areas over a joint due to rapid onset of HO.
 Areas that this may develop include:

 - Entire leg

-Sometimes a fever will develop and can be as high as 103 degrees Ferhenheit.
-Sometimes the fever or temperature will be higher at night.
+Sometimes a fever will develop and can be as high as 103 degrees Fahrenheit.
+Sometimes, the fever or temperature will be higher at night.

 Increased muscle spasms may occur related to pain and discomfort in the joints.

-Autonomic Dysreflexia (AD), also known as autonomic hyperreflexia, is an emergency situation.
-It is an abnormal response which occurs when your body is experiencing pain or discomfort below the level of your spinal cord injury (SCI).
-Because the pain or discomfort message does not get to the brain because of the spinal cord injury, the body’s blood pressure increases to dangerous levels.
-If the cause of pain or discomfort is not found and treated immediately, serious complications such as stroke, seizure, organ damage, permanent brain injury, or even death may occur.
-Autonomic dysreflexia can occur with HO and the abnormal bone growth causes pain that the brain doesn’t recognize because of the spinal cord injury.
+Autonomic dysreflexia (AD), also known as autonomic hyperreflexia, is an emergency situation.
+It is an abnormal response that occurs when your body is experiencing pain or discomfort below the level of your spinal cord injury (SCI).
+Because the pain or discomfort message does not get to the brain due to the spinal cord injury, the body’s blood pressure increases to dangerous levels.
+If the cause of pain or discomfort is not found and treated immediately, serious complications, such as stroke, seizure, organ damage, permanent brain injury or even death, may occur.
+Autonomic dysreflexia can occur with HO as the abnormal bone growth causes pain that the brain doesn’t recognize because of SCI.